When you partner with a payment processor, you’ll receive a monthly statement that breaks down all the ways you’re paying for their services.

 Before you dive headlong into your statement, it’s important to double check that you understand the fundamentals of what you’ll find.

 Everything you need to know is in The Ultimate Guide to Payment Processing for Restaurants.
 But here’s a quick break down.
-Payment processors charge three types of fees: flat, situational, and processing.
+Payment processing companies charge three types of fees: flat, situational, and processing.

 Flat fees include online reporting, network, payment gateway, annual, and statement fees.
 Some of these debit and credit card rates and fees are negotiable; some aren’t.
 It pays to know the difference.